 "Ride To a Different Drummer"

 She never stops talking!
-We can literally ride for hours on end, and all I have to do is nod my head now and then.
+We can literally ride for hours and all I have to do is nod my head now and then.
 I often wonder what people like that do when they are alone.
 Do they talk to themselves?
 Or do they just drown out their own thoughts with unnecessary background noise?
 You know the type -- they always have the TV on even when no one is watching it.
-If they have the stereo on, they talk louder to be heard over the music instead of turning the music down.
+If they have music on, they will talk louder to be heard over the music instead of turning the music down.
 They are always bombarded with sound (noise) and never seem to know it.
-These are also the kind of people who take boomboxes camping.
-WHOA!
-I go camping to get away!
-Away from people, away from crowds, away from traffic, away from NOISE!
-Please, do not bring your noise camping with you!!!
+These are also the kind of people who take iPods, etc., camping.

 Not so!
 Wrong!
 Think Again!